 SML8008 Translation Studies II

 My research is largely inspired by my work as a poetry translator from Dutch and Bosnian/Croatian/Serbian.
 It mainly falls into two overlapping areas:

 Poetry translation - especially how poetry translators translate and how they work with others, creativity and style, and the social/ethical role of the poetry translator.

 South Slav (ex-Yugoslav) area studies, especially in the fields of modern poetry, culture and identity, with a specific interest in Bosnia and Serbia.

 Foreign/second language learning, especially in the field of self-instruction.
 This was the topic of my Ph.D. thesis (Going it Alone: Self-Instruction in Adult Foreign Language Learning, University of Newcastle, 1996).
-Though I am no longer actively researching in this area, it still interests me.
+Though I am no longer researching in this area, it still interests me from a practical viewpoint.